andrastantos/anachron/docs/cpu/introduction.rst

 I've used my port of GCC and NewLib to the platform.
 I ran the test under RTL simulation, where I simulated 128kB of DRAM with the system.
 I captured run-time using performance counters, counting up the number of simulated clock-cycles the execution takes.
 Needless to say, such a run takes forever, so I've only ran one iteration.
 That is against the official rules, but since the setup is perfectly deterministic, I don't see how it should matter.
 DRAM refresh was active during the simulation, but no other disturbance was simulated.
 The code executed in SCHEDULER mode, again, not that it matters.
 Being a simulation, the results needed to be scaled to an arbitrarily chosen clock rate (6MHz in this case).
 This clock rate would be easily achievable in real HW though, even with very slow (and cheap) DRAM.

+Yup, that was too good to be true.
+The perf counters actually overflow during the test.
+So, instead of the test taking ~370,000 cycles, it takes 422721 - 53878 + 2**20 = 1417419 cycles.
+The above numbers are corrected to these new results.

 *Observations*:

 It's interesting to see that - while the 16- or 32-bit version of the code does have measurable delta on the same platform, the jump is not as dramatic as I thought it would be.
 The benchmark is certainly a 32-bit one, and a 16-bit compiled variant would have needed to use multiple instructions to compute any and all 32-bit results.